merve-naz/BB-Scenario/go/go-intro-5/en_step6.md

 ### Conclusion

 In this section, we've covered some of the key debugging techniques and best practices in Go, including using print statements and debuggers, using built-in tools like go test and go pprof, and logging errors and debug information.
-By mastering